TiiaAurora/LS-public-issue-tracker/patchnotes.md

 # March 14th, 2023
-- Enabled Painter early!
-Will add engravings when we know how they're translated.
+- Added the Painter's engravings and renamed to Artist.

 # March 7th, 2023
 - Enabled Painter early!
 Will add engravings when we know how they're translated.